BRIE WITH FIGS, PISTACHIOS & WALNUTS

 2. Place the fig jam preserves in a microwave-safe dish.
 Add the water and microwave for 30 seconds to thin (the jam should remain heavy but pour easily.
 Add water to thin more if necessary).

 3. In a small bowl, combine the sliced dried figs with the nuts.
 Add half of the fig jam and mix well to coat the nut mixture.

-4. Place the round of room temperature brie in a small cast iron skillet, or oven-safe dish.
-Using a small spatula or spoon, coat the brie with the remainder of the jam.
+4. Place the round of room temperature brie in an OVEN SAFE DISH Using a small spatula or spoon, coat the brie with the remainder of the jam.

 5. Top the brie with the fig and nut mixture.